bwhm/helpdesk/README.md

 Payouts will be made on agreement.

 # Advanced Users
-This section covers other things you can do after [getting started](#getting-started), that isn't a paid role as of now.
+This section covers other things you can do after [getting started](#get-started), that isn't a paid role as of now.

+Go [here](/advanced) to learn more.

 # Glossary